 - CSS (Cascading Style Sheets)

-- Java Script (JS libraries like React, Vue, Angular, jQuery)
+- Java Script (JS libraries like React, Vue, Angular, and jQuery)

 Although these three ones are basic, you can also go for SCSS, LESS, and SASS for client-facing development.